For Information - Open Orientation for Individuals Interested in Volunteering

-Because it takes time and resources to train new volunteers, we ask that volunteers be prepared to commit to a minimum of 4 months of service.
+Because it takes time and resources to train new volunteers, we ask that volunteers be prepared to commit to a minimum of 4 months of service, where they volunteer at least 3 hours per week (does not need to be consecutive).
 We hope that once you become a CCHS volunteer, you’ll be with us for a very long time!

 Shelter Tour & Training Sessions

-Shelter tour & training sessions are for volunteers that have attended the Open Orientation and are interested in working at the shelter and helping with dog, cat, and small animal care.
+Shelter tour & training sessions are for volunteers that have attended the orientation and are interested in working at the shelter and helping with dog, cat, and small animal care.

 Fostering